-The Department of Housing and Community Development (HCD) is pleased to announce the availability of approximately \$5 million in new federal funds for the Emergency Solutions Grants (ESG) program.
+The California Department of Housing and Community Development (HCD) is pleased to announce the availability of approximately \$5 million in new federal funds for the Emergency Solutions Grants (ESG) program.
 Funding for this NOFA is made available pursuant to Subtitle B of Title IV of the McKinney-Vento Homeless Assistance Act, 42 U.S.C.
 11371 et seq.

 A complete original application and one USB flash drive of the hardcopy application with signatures must be received by HCD no later than 5:00 p.m.
-Pacific Standard Time on Thursday, May 30, 2019, delivered by a mail carrier service that provides date stamp verification of delivery, such as the U.S. Postal Service, UPS, FedEx, or other carrier services.
+Pacific Standard Time on Thursday, May 28, 2020, delivered by a mail carrier service that provides date stamp verification of delivery, such as the U.S. Postal Service, UPS, FedEx, or other carrier services.
 Personal deliveries will not be accepted.
 No facsimiles, late applications, incomplete applications, application revisions, electronically submitted, or walk-in application packages will be accepted.
 Applications must be mailed to the following address:

-Department of Housing and Community Development Division of Financial Assistance, NOFA Unit Emergency Solutions Grants Program 2020 W. El Camino Avenue, Suite 500 Sacramento, CA 95833
+California Department of Housing and Community Development Division of Financial Assistance, Federal Programs Branch Emergency Solutions Grants Program 2020 W. El Camino Avenue, Suite 150 Sacramento, CA 95833

 Any applications received after 5:00 p.m.
-Pacific Standard Time on Thursday, May 30, 2019, will not be accepted.
+Pacific Standard Time on Thursday, May 28, 2020, will not be accepted.
+Applicants must submit their approved Board Resolutions by the application due date.
+HCD will NOT accept Resolutions after this time.